Recycling Extravaganza: REX!

 2016 Tips for Participating:

 - DO NOT bring materials that are not on the list.
 If there is no one accepting an item you bring to the event, please keep it in your car.

 - ABSOLUTELY NO chemicals, household hazardous waste, paints or liquids.

-- For more information on recycling chemicals, hazardous waste, paint, etc. contact the St. Louis Household Hazardous Waste website or the Missouri Botanical Garden’s Green Resources Answer Service.
+- For more information on recycling chemicals, hazardous waste, paint, etc. visit their website St. Louis Household Hazardous Waste website or contact the Missouri Botanical Garden’s Green Resources Answer Service.

 - Participant Map and Survey: Pack smart!
 Load your car so that you will be able to access items as you pass the collection points, as ordered below.
 Download and print our site map and survey (here) and bring it with you to REX.

 - Check back often as this listing may change before the event.